-When an applicant or resident family requests a copy of the PHA's tenant selection policies, the PHA will provide copies to them free of charge.
+When an applicant or resident family requests a copy of the PHA's tenant selection policies, the PHA will provide copies at a cost of .25 per page.

 4-III.B.
 SELECTION METHOD

 PHAs must describe the method for selecting applicant families from the waiting list, including the system of admission preferences that the PHA will use.